psherman42/Demonstrating-PRCI/README.md

     clock_rpll_xdir();
     ...

-Freuqncy in Hz of a ring oscillator composed of *b* inverter gates each *a* delay units long is given by the following equation.
+Frequency in Hz of a ring oscillator composed of *b* inverter gates each *a* delay units long is given by the following equation.

 $\Large Hz=\frac{1}{a \cdot (1 - \frac{(trim - 16)}{b}))}$